leon3s/wireguard-gui/README.md

 ## 📦 Installation

-I'm going to make a release soon, but for now you can build it yourself.
+Release are currently only available as a .deb package for Debian/Ubuntu.
+It can be found on the [release page](https://github.com/leon3s/wireguard-gui/releases/latest)

 ## 🚀 Demo